 The Biomedical Engineers can get a job in a company which manufacture & supplies medical equipment.
 The hospitals & the health care centers can also be the location for Biomedical Engineers.
 In the hospitals or health centers, the Biomedical Engineers design and analyze the devices for the patients having the disability to walk.
 Companies manufacturing electromedical equipment also hire Biomedical Engineers in large proportions for designing their types of equipment.

 In the academia, the Tissue Engineering professionals work in a lab as a research scholar or as an assistant to a scientist and accumulate experience in the subsequent years.
 Throughout the years Biomedical Engineering has gained enough importance as a subject.
 As a result of which many government & private Universities, colleges, schools have included this subject in their curricula.
-So the Biomedical and Tissue Engineering professionals can take up a teaching job and pursue a bright career.
+So the Biomedical and Tissue Engineering professionals can take up a teaching job and pursue a bright career, there are plenty of other fields that one can go into, there’s more biomedical engineering career path options here also.

 Tissue Engineering is a specific subject in Biomedical Engineering.
 For biomedical engineers with a specialization in tissue engineering, the salary is pretty good.
 According to the US Bureau of Labour Statistics, a Tissue Engineer can earn an average salary of USD $91,230 per year.
 In the case of the Doctor’s Offices, the tissue engineer can make USD $101,190 per annum, which is in accordance with BLS.